 Inside was exactly what I had hoped for — contemporary style with upscale amenities and immaculate cleanliness.
 The bedroom featured a queen-sized Tempur-Pedic bed, with small nightstands on either side equipped with built-in USB outlets and lighting controls.
 There was ample storage for a short stay and even a small flat-screen television with cable.

-I was especially impressed with some of the thoughtful amenities like fresh ground coffee, organic blankets, and natural bath and skincare products from Ursa Major.
-The bathroom even had a storage shelf and a drawer, and came equipped with a hairdryer and super-soft towels along with two oversized robes.
 It was the tech though that really kicked it up a notch.
 From heat and A/C — both of which could be needed in a single day — to the Bluetooth pairing to play your music through the sound system, the good WiFi (which made up for the lack of cell coverage), and the easily-accessible USB ports and electrical outlets.

 The kitchen isn’t equipped for a lot of cooking, so I would plan on grilling, eating at the Clubhouse, or going into Falmouth or Woods Hole for most meals.
 The mini-fridge is tiny and won’t hold a lot, although the microwave can also serve as a convection oven.
 There was a coffee maker, ample cookware and kitchenware, as well as paper towels, a sponge, and dish soap.